Idanre

-Idanre town known previously as Ufẹ̀ Òkè is a historic town in Ondo State, and the headquarters of the Idanre Local Government Area which carries its name.
+Idanre, known formerly as Ufẹ̀ Òkè is a historic town in Ondo State, and the headquarters of the Idanre Local Government Area which carries its name.
 The town is located at the foot of the scenic Idanre Hill which is of unique cultural and environmental significance, and attracts many tourists.

-The town is about 20 km southeast of the state's capital Akure, it has an area of 1543.4 square kilometers (595.91 sq mi) and a population of 129,795 as of the 2006 census.
+The town is about 20 km southeast of the state's capital Akure, it has an area of 1543.4 km2 and a population of 129,795 as of the 2006 census.
 The postal code of the area is 340.
 Idanre is Nigeria's largest cocoa producing area.
-Idanre are mainly a Yoruba speaking people (with a tongue similar to the Ondo dialect).
+The residents of Idanre are mainly a Yoruba speaking people (with a tongue similar to the Ondo dialect).
 A majority of its people are into farming and trading.

 History

 Ufe Oke was founded by Olofen Aremitan from the Oduduwa royal household who was said to have left Ife with his band of followers with an item of inestimable value, a brass crown (Ade Ude).

 Idanre is made up of three disjointed township or localities, namely; Atosin, Alade and Odode (Ode Idanre).
 Although Ode Idanre is the major township with more populace and land area than the other two smaller localities, the others have always been recognized by the inhabitants independently.
 The Idanre hill, or Oke Idanre is located in Idanre town in Ondo State of southwestern Nigeria.
 It was in these hills that the people of Ufe oke (Ife of the mountains) lived for more than eight hundred years before they finally descended into the plains in the year 1923.
 The old site still remains in the hills, accessible through a 660 step ascent that leads up into the hills.